akahn/strava-heatmap-to-kmz/README.md

 ## Usage

-`npm run start <lat,lon> <output_file>`
+`npm run start <lat> <lon> <sessionID>`

+sessionID can be found when logged into to a Strava session.
+It is the `_strava4_session` cookie.
 For example:

-`npm run start 42.32733,-72.70095 /Users/akahn/strava.kmz`
+`npm run start 42.32733,-72.70095 stravasessionid108`

 ## How it works

 The program loads the Strava Heatmap in a headless puppeteer browser and takes a snapshot of the page and saves the map bounds.
 It then constructs a KML file declaring an image overlay positioned using the map bounds loaded previously.
 It then zips up this KML file along with the snapshot image, creating a KMZ that can be used in Google Earth and other programs.
+KMZ files are saved in the same directory as the script, with the convention of `<lat>-<lon>heatmap.kmz`.

 ## TODO

 -   Use proper CLI option parsing
 -   Make map size configurable
+-   Allow for declared output path